neucar/Neucar/README.md

 * User can make/submit a post
 * User can reserve a car
 * drop a like or maybe a star rating for the post of a car or add to favorites
+ * user can add a comment or  review
+ * can have a settings page

 **Optional Nice-to-have Stories**